-The Fitbit Ionic is the company's first ever smartwatch taking in all of the goodies from fitness trackers like the Charge 2, Alta HR and Flex 2 and combining it with features like Fitbit Pay, an onboard music player, notification support and battery life that wipes the floor with the Apple Watch and Google's Android Wear collection.
+The Fitbit Ionic is the company's first ever smartwatch, taking in all of the goodies from fitness trackers like the Charge 2, Alta HR and Flex 2 and adding new features like Fitbit Pay, an onboard music player, an app store and battery life that wipes the floor with the Apple Watch and Google's Android Wear collection.

 We've spent plenty of time getting to know the Ionic now, so we wanted to share some useful tips and little tricks for when you get your hands on your own Fitbit smartwatch.

 Read this: Fitbit Ionic v Apple Watch

 Got any questions about anything we've included below?
 Let us know in the comments section.

 So we are going to start with something simple, but no less useful to know.
 If you want to preserve power and power down the Ionic, it's really easy to to.
 Go into the Settings apps on your Ionic and select About then Shutdown.
 Hit confirm to switch the smartwatch off.
 If you want to power it back up, it's a simple case of press any physical button to awaken it.